uliska/scheme-book/scheme/expressions.md

 ```

 At this `guile>` prompt you can enter any single Scheme expression, and its
-value will be printed to the command line.
-In theory you can enter a complete
+value will immediately be printed to the command line.
-Scheme program here, but for any but the most trivial use cases the
-scheme-sandbox presumably isn't the tool of choice.
 The most important
 advantage of this “sandbox” is that it provides exactly the environment LilyPond
 is also running in for its regular engraving jobs, so you can test how any given
 expression behaves in the LilyPond context.